-The cost of this trip is $3,475, based on double occupancy.
+The listed price of this trip is per person based on double occupancy.

 You’re in good company.
 Solo travelers typically make up about half of our small groups.
 With curiosity at the center of our experiences, there’s a natural camaraderie that develops over the course of a trip.
 We have two options for you:

-Shared Room: You'll be matched with another solo traveler of the same gender.
+Shared Room (subject to the latest Covid-19 guidelines): You'll be matched with another solo traveler of the same gender.

 In addition to contributing to local economies, your trip helps preserve the region's artistic and cultural heritage—specifically surrounding stage arts in Barcelona.
 We'll visit museums actively restoring medieval artifacts, eat at historic restaurants that source locally ("Can Culleretes" also contributes to the preservation of historical businesses in the city), and collaborate with local artists from Barcelona's cabaret, classical dance, and magic scenes.
-In addition, our participation in Carnival Gala supports local families and encourages them to protect and preserve their private collections.
+In addition, our participation in private gala supports local families and encourages them to protect and preserve their private collections.